CSA-OCP-GER/azure-developer-college/day3/challenges/challenge-4.md

 ## Create and use a Text Analysis Service ##

 You can solve these tasks in a programming language of your choice.
-For sake of convenience,we are providing hints in `Python`, which you can easily (and for free) run in [Azure Notebooks](https://notebooks.azure.com).
+For sake of convenience, we are providing hints in `Python`, which you can easily (and for free) run in [Azure Notebooks](https://notebooks.azure.com).
 SDK Support for `C#` or `.NET Core` is available for most challenges.
 Especially Azure Search features an easy-to-use `.NET SDK`.
 You can find code examples in the Azure documentation for the associated services.

 |Azure Cognitive Services|Information|
 |---|---|